ga4gh/vrs/schema/vrs/def/ReferenceLengthExpression.rst

 **Computational Definition**

-An expression of a length of a sequence from a repeating reference.
+An expression of a sequence that is derived from repeating a subsequence of an associated :ref:`SequenceLocation`.

 **Information Model**